-Key Audit Matter

-Assessment of impairment of goodwill

-Refer to Note 3.9 to the financial statements.

-As at 31 March 2025, goodwill amounted to \$\$89.5 million.
-Management has determined the recoverable amounts of respective cash-generating units ("CGUs") based on higher of fair value less costs of disposal and value-in-use calculations.
+Key Audit Matter Our audit performed and responses thereon Assessment of impairment of goodwill Our key audit procedures focused on evaluating amongst others, the key assumptions used by management in Refer to Note 3.9 to the financial statements. performing the impairment review.
+These key audit procedures included: As at 31 March 2025, goodwill amounted to \$\$89.5 million.
+Management has determined the recoverable amounts of respective cash-generating units ("CGUs") based on higher of fair value less costs of disposal and value-in-use calculations. obtaining an understanding of the relevant internal controls to address significant risk of impairment associated with goodwill, and whether they are properly designed and implemented by management;